wzheng0520/rna_seq_investigation/docs/index.md

      * Through adding ``--seePerWindowNmax`` the speed increase by a factor
      * Using ``--seePerWindowNmax`` will reduce the mapping sensitivity
           * ``--seePerWindowNmax 30 `` increase speed by a factor of 10, but lose ~1%
+          * Please refrence to https://github.com/alexdobin/STAR/issues/1414 for more details.